-The work gets done with a keyboard and a mouse – be it in your office or from another country.
+The work gets done with a keyboard and a mouse – in your office or from another country.
 If you have an expert as your information security consultant, the quality will be the same regardless of location.

 I get this question a lot!

-I am a cyber security consultant and in a way, a cyber security architect.
+I am a cyber security consultant and, in a way, a cyber security architect.
 I build defenses very well.
 I have been trained in offensive security by an Israeli security company – Offensive Security – but I tend to focus on defense development only and work with some fantastic penetration testing companies in the US and the UK who excel in penetration testing.

 What is it like working with an IT security expert?

 When you start working with senior information security consultants, both sides must clarify their expectations.

 Just knowing about your desire to protect client information is not enough, and it is best to share details about your business processes, how you work with your clients, and how you collect and store their data.

 IT security experts need to know the answers to all these questions before starting to work with you.